punkyard/nextcloud-skeleton-admin/README.md

       |=|
      __|__
 # skeleton-admin
-an visual interface for Nextcloud admins to see and modify the content of the 'skeleton' folder
+### a visual interface for Nextcloud admins to see and modify the content of the 'skeleton' folder

 # 🚧 Early Development Stage 🚧
-Note: This plugin is currently in an early stage of development.
+### Note: This plugin is currently in an early stage of development.
 Features may be incomplete, and significant changes might occur.
-Use with caution in production environments.
+**Do not use in production environments**

 # About
-Skeleton Admin is a Nextcloud plugin that allows administrators to manage the content of the skeleton folder directly from the Nextcloud admin interface.
+Skeleton-Admin is a Nextcloud plugin that allows administrators to see and manage the content of the ***skeleton folder*** directly from the Nextcloud admin interface.
 This plugin simplifies the process of customizing the default files and folders for new user accounts.

 # Features
-View the contents of the skeleton folder
+- View the contents of the skeleton folder
-Upload new files to the skeleton folder
+- Upload new files to the skeleton folder
-Delete existing files from the skeleton folder Real-time logging of actions
+- Delete existing files from the skeleton folder
+- Real-time logging of actions

-Installation
+# Installation steps ***when ready***
-Download the latest release from the GitHub repository.
+1. Download the latest release from the GitHub repository
-Extract the archive and place the skeleton-admin folder in your Nextcloud apps directory.
+1. Extract the archive and place the skeleton-admin folder in your Nextcloud apps directory
-Enable the app through the Nextcloud admin interface.
+1. Enable the app through the Nextcloud admin interface

-Usage
+# Usage ***when ready***
 Once installed and enabled, navigate to the Nextcloud admin settings.
-You'll find a new section called "Skeleton Management" under the "Additional" settings category.
+You'll find a new section called ***Skeleton Admin*** under the ***Additional settings*** category.

 # Requirements
 Nextcloud 22 or later

 # Next steps
 1. Finalize Development
+1. Bring Skeleton Admin right into the admin left panel
 1. Testing
 1. Documentation
 1. User Documentation